 Unlike other oils, castor oil is composed of a powerful mix of proteins, vitamins, fatty acids, and antioxidants.
 Rich in ricinoleic acid, castor oil balances the skin’s and scalp’s pH to foster better hair growth.
 Plus it contains omega-6 and 9 fatty acids and vitamin E that help prevent hair loss by strengthening the hair root at the scalp.

 And because castor oil is antibacterial and anti-fungal, it’s great at treating scalp infections and dandruff.
-While applying it to the scalp helps hair grow faster, applying it to the middle and ends of your locks strengthens the follicles themselves, thus preventing breakage and taming split ends.
+While applying it to the scalp helps hair grow faster, applying it to the middle and ends of your locks strengthens the cuticles, thus preventing breakage and taming split ends.
+Just remember to use it after heat styling, not before.

 Castor oil’s Ayurvedic tradition